-- 1. Create a strong and proactive plan to improve Ontario's trade performance, increase the exporting capacity of our key industries, including the manufacturing, automotive and tech sectors.
-This plan should have measurable goals and should be adjusted periodically if Ontario's trade performance is not meeting set benchmarks. - 2.
-Increase and expand the scope of incentives and export grants aimed at helping small to medium sized companies reduce the time, cost and risk of exporting. - 3.
-Focus new export incentives and trade negotiation priorities towards sectors and markets where Ontario businesses are successfully participating within global supply chains and/or exposed to protectionist foreign policies (e.g.: Tariffs, local content requirements and financial incentives). - 4.
-In the model of the Trade Estimates Report36 by the U.S, conduct an annual inventory of the most important foreign barriers affecting Ontario exports of goods and services, foreign direct investment by residents, and protection of intellectual property rights.
-Such an inventory will improve awareness and transparency of these trade barriers and allow the business community to collaborate towards improving competitiveness.

-36 Office of the United States Trade Representative.
+1. Create a strong and proactive plan to improve Ontario's trade performance, increase the exporting capacity of our key industries, including the manufacturing, automotive and tech sectors.
+This plan should have measurable goals and should be adjusted periodically if Ontario's trade performance is not meeting set benchmarks.

+- 2. Increase and expand the scope of incentives and export grants aimed at helping small to medium sized companies reduce the time, cost and risk of exporting. - Focus new export incentives and trade negotiation priorities towards sectors and markets where Ontario businesses are successfully participating within global supply chains and/or exposed to protectionist foreign policies (e.g.: Tariffs, local content requirements and financial incentives). - 4.
+In the model of the Trade Estimates Report by the U.S, conduct an annual inventory of the most important foreign barriers affecting Ontario exports of goods and services, foreign direct investment by residents, and protection of intellectual property rights.
+Such an inventory will improve awareness and transparency of these trade barriers and allow the business community to collaborate towards improving competitiveness. - 5.
+Collaborate with the Federal Government and business stakeholders to address the large trade imbalances with our key international trade partners, including China and Mexico, improve the attraction and movement of workers and expanding market access through new agreements that make sense (e.g. The 2017 Canada-European Union Comprehensive Economic and Trade Agreement). - 6.
+Start discussions with U.S. State and Federal counterparts on practical proposals in areas of potential alignment such as energy security, goods movement infrastructure, intellectual property, and regulatory cooperation.
+Effective Date: May 2, 2017 Sunset Date: May 2, 2020 - &lt;sup>1 Office of the United States Trade Representative.
 "2016 National Trade Estimate Report". https://ustr.gov/about-us/policy-offices/press-office/reports-and-publications/2016/2016-national-trade-estimate

-- 5. Collaborate with the Federal Government and business stakeholders to address the large trade imbalances with our key international trade partners, including China and Mexico, improve the attraction and movement of workers and expanding market access through new agreements that make sense (e.g. The 2017 Canada-European Union Comprehensive Economic and Trade Agreement). - 6.
-Start discussions with U.S. State and Federal counterparts on practical proposals in areas of potential alignment such as energy security, goods movement infrastructure, intellectual property, and regulatory cooperation.